This transition guide explains important points to consider if you are considering using distributed tracing.

 Consider how distributed your system is

-On the other hand, if your application consists of a browser client making calls to a single, monolithic backend service, distributed tracing would be less helpful for understanding or troubleshooting problems.
+Distributed tracing will provide fewer benefits if your system is more monolithic (contained in a process or a cluster of processes) and is likely to stay that way for some time.
+For example, if your application consists of a browser client making calls to a single, monolithic backend service, distributed tracing would be less helpful for understanding or troubleshooting problems.

-Consider changes to APM features
+Impact to New Relic APM features

-Distributed tracing provides benefits over the previous cross application tracing feature, including:
+New Relic's distributed tracing provides benefits over the previous cross application tracing feature, including:

 - More cross-service activity details and more complete end-to-end traces.